mongodb/mongodb-atlas-cli/CONTRIBUTING.md

 When adding a new major version of the go sdk, the old sdk version dependency will be still present in the go mod files.
 Atlas CLI developers should update all imports to new major versions and remove old dependencies.

-In situations when a new major version introduces breaking changes that:

-- will affect end users (for example change in JSON payload)
-- are completely different methods of the feature which require wider changes in the CLI

-developers should leave the old version imports in place for all affected commands and create relevant tickets to update them separately.
-Please refer to the individual SDK version release notes for more details.